hile/fs-toolkit/README.md

 This module contains utilities to query local filesystem information as python objects, including mount points, disk usage and fstab contents.

+This tool does similar things as `psutil` package: it may be better suited to your use and has many features missing from this module.

 ## Installing

 ```bash